In This Article

 Don't miss out on the opportunity to learn more about yourself.
 Read our best DNA test page to find the best one for you.

-Using a blood sample that you collect at home, the LetsGetChecked heavy metal testing kit measures essential nutrients.
-Test results reveal imbalances of the most important vitamins and heavy metals needed by your body.
+Using a blood sample you collect at home, the LetsGetChecked heavy metal testing kit measures essential nutrients.
+Test results reveal imbalances of the most important vitamins and heavy metals your body needs.

 You can use these results to make the necessary changes in your diet and lifestyle.
 The results can also act as a guide for you to correct any deficiencies and prevent excess intake.